5254 Ulysses: Orbit and classification

 It orbits the Sun at a distance of 4.6–5.9 AU once every 11 years and 12 months (4,377 days; semi-major axis of 5.24 AU).
 Its orbit has an eccentricity of 0.12 and an inclination of 24° with respect to the ecliptic.
 The asteroid's observation arc begins with its discovery observation in November 1986.

 Physical characteristics

 Ulysses is an assumed, carbonaceous C-type asteroid.
 Its V–I color index of 0.97 is typical for most D-type Jupiter trojans.

 Photometry

 In September 1994, photometric observations of Ulysses were made by astronomers Stefano Mottola and Uri Carsenty at ESO's La Silla Observatory, Chile, using the Bochum 0.61-metre Telescope.
 The observations were used to build a lightcurve showing a well-defined rotation period of 28.72 hours with a brightness variation of 0.32 magnitude (U=3).
 In March 2014, another rotational lightcurve was obtained in the R-band by astronomers at the Palomar Transient Factory, California, which gave a concurring period of 28.7840 hours with an amplitude of 0.33 magnitude (U=2).
-While not being a slow rotator, Ulysses period longer than the 2 to 20 hours measured for most asteroids.
+While not being a slow rotator, Ulysses's period longer than the 2 to 20 hours measured for most asteroids.